Routh-Lab/ViReMaDocker/README.md

 **ViReMa** is an algorithm developed by the [Routh and Johnson Labs](https://www.utmb.edu/routhlab/home) providing **"a versatile platform for rapid, sensitive and nucleotide-resolution detection of recombination junctions in viral genomes using next-generation sequencing data".**

 ## **Why Docker?**
-**Docker** makes setting up and analyzing data with ViReMa easy.
+**Docker** makes setting up and detecting viral recombination events with ViReMa easy.
 Having a Docker image handles installation of program dependencies and versioning.
 Finally, containers can be run on Windows, Mac, and Linux operating systems.

 ## **Setup (~10 minutes)**
 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/).